Modernizr/grunt-modernizr/README.md

 }
 ```

-### Basic example - Custom tests
+### Basic Grunt Config Example - Custom Tests
 Adds css classes on the body element for specified tests.
+Add this to your Gruntfile.js file:

 ```javascript
 modernizr: {